rennyeb/hci-take-home-interview-v3-main/PatientAdministrationSystem.Api/README.md

 These could be reimplemented in something more robust like PowerShell if required, and/or could have their output piped through a JSON pretty-printer for easier reading.

+###TODO existing entity design is completely untouched, there could be pre-existing business and/or technical reasons for it, and we don't necessarily want a migration.
+That said, if this were a greenfield implementation, I would have the following observations:
 ###TODO structure of server?
 Concerns about entity modelling?
 Use of LINQ to avoid tying into a particular storage (or mock storage) implementation?

 ###TODO mention test data - I've augmented it, including some with intentionally bad foreign key relationships

+###TODO design decision that APIs return minimal data, could be chatty, calls are done sequentially